Ashok Leyland: Lanka Ashok Leyland

 Lanka Ashok Leyland (LAL) in Sri Lanka was formed in 1982 and started its operations in 1983 as a joint venture between Lanka Leyland Ltd (a wholly owned company of the Government of Sri Lanka) and Ashok Leyland Ltd India.
 LAL imports commercial vehicles in both knock down kits and fully built, and carries out assembly operations, repair and service, and body building on chassis.

-Avia

-In October 2006, Ashok Leyland bought a large stake in the Czech-based Avia, later renaming as Avia Ashok Leyland Motors s.r.o., to gain entry into the European market.
-However, the prolonged recession in Europe forced them to shut down the Czech operations in 2013.

-Optare
+Switch Mobility

 In 2010 Ashok Leyland acquired a 26% stake in the British bus manufacturer Optare, a company that was originally based on the premises of a former British Leyland subsidiary Charles H Roe before moving to the new purpose-built factory in 2011 in Sherburn-in-Elmet.
-In 2017, Ashok Leyland acquired a further 72.31% stake in Optare increasing its overall stake to 98.31%.
+In 2017, Ashok Leyland acquired a further 72.31% stake in Optare increasing its overall stake to 98.31%.In 2018, the stake was further raised to 99.08%.
+In November 2020, Ashok Leyland announced that Optare would be rebranded as Switch Mobility.

 Technology

-It was the first in India to introduce multi-axled trucks, full air brakes and innovations like the rear engine and articulated buses.
-In 1997, the company launched the country's first CNG bus, and in 2002 developed the first hybrid electric vehicle.

-In the 1980s and 1990s, Ashok Leyland with various Tamil Nadu Transport Corporation, notably Cholan Roadways Corporation based in Trichripally, experimented with low pollutant emission based on the CNG technology.
-In 2002 it developed the first hybrid electric vehicle.
-Ashok Leyland has also launched a mobile emission clinic that operates on highways and at entry points to New Delhi.
-The clinic checks vehicles for emission levels, recommends remedies and offers tips on maintenance and care.